FAQ

 Q. What will the fee be?

-A. With the support of sponsors a RtN 2025 jersey will be avaiable for purchase (at very reasonable rate).
-More on that at a later date, but the 2025 jersey will be have a different supplier (and sizing) from the 2023-2024 jerseys.
+A. With the support of sponsors a RtN 2026 jersey will be available for purchase (at very reasonable rate).
+More on that at a later date.

 A. The timetable is subject to confirmation.
-Registration is scheduled to open on Tuesday 28 January (time unspecified), but booking for 2024 participants will be avaialble as a priority one week earlier (on Tuesday 21 January).
+Registration is scheduled to open on 22 January (time unspecified), but booking for past participants will be avaialble as a priority one week earlier (on 15 January).
 It’s hard to gain some sense of demand.
-If you had a place in 2024 you have the first priority – if you enter by 27 January your place is assured.
+If you had a place in 2025 you have the first priority.

 PLEASE NOTE that we will be working with a number of charity partners.
 The last few years have been really challenging for so many charities that do fantastic work to support the disadvantaged or vulnerable – you will know that.
 There won’t be any rules about supporting charity on RtN, but we owe it to all the wonderful charity partners who do so much to support our event to aim for a fundraising target to beat past years.